|All of Michael Winkler's individual works explore the imagery and implications of

 |Winkler’s project has attracted interest both within and outside the art community, partly

 because it aligns with recent research in the science of how we read words.
 According to the

-2015 article, "New discoveries should reopen the discussion of signs" (see bottom of page),
+2015 article, "New discoveries should reopen the discussion of signs", it's been discovered

-it's been discovered that the code of alphabetic sequencing--the patterning underlying
+that the code of alphabetic sequencing--the patterning underlying orthography or spelling--

-phonemic components themselves.
-The recent discoveries are problematic for cultural
+themselves.
+The recent discoveries are problematic for cultural theorists and contemporary

 The orthography of English words was not devised according to a plan, so the choices which

 resulted in the underlying patterns of the orthography may have been influenced by innately

 motivated preferences (which subconsciously arose from the mechanisms of meaningful

 awareness).
 Until spelling was standardized in dictionaries, it evolved as all signs in living